oariel/sftp-integration/README.md

 ## PDF Report Download
 > Support for this functionality will be available mid-March '23 and spec has not yet been fully finalized

-In order to download the PDF report for the facility, use the *report_download_url* property value in conjunction with the unique API token that is provided to you separately from the MySAIVA integrations menu (UI TBD).
+In order to download the PDF report for the facility, use the *report_download_url* property value in conjunction with the unique and personalized API token that is provided to you separately from the MySAIVA integrations menu (UI TBD).

 For example: